-Singapore is notorious for it’s larger than life outlook, all packed into a compact island-state in the heart of South-East Asia.
-Known as ‘The Lion City’, Singapore is one of the most appealing travel destinations having gained popularity for its interesting architecture, buzzing food scene and immaculate natural beauty.
+Singapore is notorious for its larger-than-life outlook, all packed into a compact island-state in the heart of South-East Asia.
+Known as ‘The Lion City, Singapore is one of the most appealing travel destinations having gained popularity for its interesting architecture, buzzing food scene, and immaculate natural beauty.
 For those seeking their great escape to a place where they can experience nature and metropolitan lifestyle at its finest, Singapore is the place to be.

-There’s a whole lot of pros about traveling to Singapore, and then there’s a con.
+There’s a lot of pros about traveling to Singapore, and then there’s a con.
 A lot of adjectives can be used to describe The Lion City, and “expensive” is surely one that’s evergreen on the list.
 A trip to this exotic location can take a toll on your budget if the itinerary isn’t planned out carefully.
 But, why should your pocket hold you back from exploring Singapore?
 Here’s one thing for certain, you’ve got nothing to fear.
-If you’re ready to embark on your journey into the land of melting pot of culture, continue reading our first timers guide on how to make your travel to Singapore budget-friendly and memorable!
+If you’re ready to embark on your journey into the land of the melting pot of culture, continue reading our first timers guide on how to make your travel to Singapore budget-friendly and memorable!

-Before Getting to Singapore:
+Before Travelling to Singapore

 - Visa: Most travelers are not required to have a visa for entering.
 Once you arrive at Singapore’s Changi Airport, you would be required to present your embarkation/disembarkation card at Immigration.
 If the traveler is above 6 years of age, they may also be required to do fingerprint scans as part of the Immigration Procedure.

-How to Get to Singapore:
+How to Get to Singapore?

 - By Air: The Changi Airport is one of the most well-connected airports in the world, managing more than 100 airlines that fly to approximately 300 metropolises.
 You can travel by the local airlines which includes the famous Singapore Airlines.
 Looking to fly on a budget?
 Tiger Airways and Scoot are your best bet.